tlaemmlein/BrickMoney/README.md

 # BrickMoney
-# The best tool ever!!!
+# The software for LEGO Investment